Tata Consultancy Services: 2020–present

-On 8 October 2020, TCS surpassed Accenture in market capitalization, becoming the world's most valuable IT company with a market capitalization of over $144 billion.
+On 8 October 2020, TCS surpassed Accenture in market capitalisation, becoming the world's most valuable IT company with a market capitalisation of over $144 billion.
 On 25 January 2021, TCS briefly reclaimed the title of the world's most valuable IT company from Accenture with a market cap of $170 billion.
 On the same day, TCS also became India's most valuable company, surpassing Reliance Industries.

-In May 2021, TCS, in collaboration with its consortium partner Neurotechnology, was selected by the Unique Identification Authority of India (UIDAI) to provide biometric technology for the Aadhaar digital ID program.
-The Aadhaar program, which has a database of over 1.3 billion citizens, has been described by World Bank Chief Economist Paul Romer as the "most sophisticated ID program in the world."
+In May 2021, TCS, in collaboration with its consortium partner Neurotechnology, was selected by the Unique Identification Authority of India (UIDAI) to provide biometric technology for the Aadhaar digital ID programme.
+The Aadhaar programme, which has a database of over 1.3 billion citizens, has been described by World Bank Chief Economist Paul Romer as the "most sophisticated ID program in the world."

 In 2021, TCS underwent a millennial rebranding, and the company updated its tagline from "Experience Certainty" to "Building on Belief".
 In 2021, Tata Consultancy Services was also one of the largest job providers in India, hiring 43,000 new employees in the first half of the fiscal year 2021–22.

 In July 2025, TCS announced that it would downsize its global workforce by 2%, or about 12,000 employees, primarily from middle- and senior-level positions, citing a "skill mismatch".
+In October 2025, TCS set up a subsidiary called HyperVault for a 1 GW data centre in India, announcing a capex of up to $7 billion over 5 to 7 years.
+In November 2025, private equity firm TPG agreed to invest $1 billion in HyperVault for a 49% stake, with TCS continuing to hold the remaining 51%.

+In June 2026, TCS partnered with Anthropic to train 50,000 TCS employees on Anthropic's Claude AI models and jointly develop enterprise AI solutions for regulated industries.